platypii/ParaDrone/android/README.md

-# BASEline Autopilot
+# BASEline ParaDrone Companion App

-This android app acts as a remote control for the autopilot device.
+Android app to interface with the BASEline ParaDrone hardware.

+This app pairs with the ParaDrone using bluetooth LE.

+Shows current location, target landing zone, and current flight path on a map.